-If a Member has resources available for payment of expenses associated with the provision of covered services, other than those which are exempt under Title XIX of the Act, such resources are primary to the coverage provided by the Division and must be exhausted prior to payment by the Division.
-The Division's billing manual allows the Contractor to bill for EPSDT, Title IV-D, and pregnancy-related services prior to Third Party Resources.
+If a Member has resources available for payment of expenses associated with the provision of covered services, other than those which are exempt under Title XIX of the Act, such resources are primary to the coverage provided by the Division and must be exhausted prior to payment.
+In accordance with the Division's billing manual, the Contractor should reimburse for EPSDT, Title IV-D, and pregnancy-related services prior to billing of the third party source, and then pursue recovery of Medicaid payment, for practitioner services.
+Claims submitted for inpatient and outpatient hospital charges for labor and delivery and postpartum must be cost avoided.
+By law, all other hospital claims are excluded from the above exceptions.
+Hospital claims must be filed with the third party prior to billing the Contractor.